Are home improvement loans secured?

 1. Check your credit score

-You can also check your Equifax credit report through CredAbility.
+You can also check your Equifax credit report through our member-only platform CredAbility.
 You can do this for free as many times as you need, without it affecting your score.

 If you spot any errors (like spelling mistakes or an old address for example) then you should contact the lender and/or the agency to update it.